-Backpackers need a stove that is lightweight, dependable, and will get the job done quickly after a long day on the trail.
+Backpackers need a stove that's lightweight, dependable, and will get the job done quickly after a long day on the trail.
 Thankfully, the market is full of both time-tested models and newer, more innovative designs.
-From all-in-one models made exclusively for boiling water fast to those that cook gourmet meals in the most alpine of conditions, there’s a stove to match every need.
+From all-in-one stoves made exclusively for boiling water fast to those that cook gourmet meals in the most alpine of conditions, there’s a stove to match every need.
 Below we break down the top backpacking stoves of 2024, including leading canister, liquid gas, alcohol, and wood-burning models.
-For more background information, see our backpacking stove comparison table and buying advice below the picks.
+For more background information, see our comparison table and buying advice below the picks, along with details about our testing process.

 Our Team's Backpacking Stove Picks